top of page

 I still didn't quite get it.

-Was that the teacher?
-I thought the lady there might be the teacher.
+There was a middle age woman whom I thought was the teacher.
 (To an eight-year-old, she seemed like an "auntie" back then... she might have been in her 40s, but maybe she was still in her 30s?)

 There were about five young adults, probably in their 20s and 30s, whom I assumed were students.
 (Maybe one or two of them were staff, but I wasn't paying much attention to those details back then, so I'm not sure.)

 Initially, we all sat around the low table, sipping tea and chatting.
-However, the adults quickly pointed out, "Look, there's lots of manga here!"
-As an eight-year-old, I immediately got absorbed into the world of Doraemon, so I have no recollection of what the adults talked about.
+However, the adults quickly pointed out to me, "Look, there are lots of manga here!"
+As an eight-year-old, I immediately got absorbed into the world of Doraemon, so I have no recollection of what the adults talked about afterwards.
 They didn't mind me lying behind the table, reading manga.
 In fact, they encouraged it, saying things like, "You can relax here, lie down and read.
 Want some juice?"
 It felt like a nice place.

 Now that I think about it, maybe those manga were there to keep the kids occupied so the adults could talk undisturbed.
 Does that mean other kids used to come here too?
 I never saw any other kids there.